AlifRJ/Go_Auth/README.md

-# Go REST API Boilerplate
+# Go Authentication API

-A ready-to-use Go REST API starter for building secure, production-style backend services with PostgreSQL, JWT authentication, and a clean layered architecture.

-This project is designed to be a solid foundation for a full SaaS backend, admin panel API, or internal service.
+A Go REST API for user registration, JWT authentication, refresh-token rotation, logout, and user management.
+The service uses PostgreSQL for durable data, Redis for caching and token revocation, and Chi for HTTP routing.

 ## Features

-- Go HTTP API with Chi router
+- Go HTTP API with Chi router and CORS support
-- JWT-based authentication and protected routes
-- PostgreSQL database integration using `pgxpool`
-- User management with CRUD-style endpoints
+- User registration and login with either username or email
+- Short-lived access JWTs and seven-day refresh JWTs
+- HTTP-only refresh-token cookie with refresh-token rotation
+- Logout that removes the persisted refresh token and blacklists the access token in Redis
+- PostgreSQL persistence with automatic startup migrations
+- Redis-backed user caching and token blacklist checks
 - Password hashing with `bcrypt`
 - Soft delete and permanent delete support
-- Environment-based configuration via `.env`
-- Clean separation of concerns across handler, service, repository, model, and migration layers
+- Clean separation across handler, service, repository, model, middleware, and migration layers

 ---